CRAB CARE MYTHS!

 Myth #4.
 Using a shell dish causes calcium to be added to the drinking water.
 The latest literature available on the subject suggests that a negligible amount of calcium get into the crabs' drinking water this way -- not nearly enough to make a difference in the crabs' general nutrition.
 The same water would have to sit in the same dish for days and days before it would absorb anything even vaguely approaching a beneficial calcium level.
 Do your crab a favor and give him or her a chunk of cuttlebone in the crabitat, or add some ground cuttlebone to their food.
 They will ingest much more important calcium that way.
 Don't put the cuttlebone into the drinking water -- it will only get slimy and foul the water.

 Myth #5.
 Hermit crabs do not dig in to the substrate to molt.
 I want to share a secret with you.
 All hermit crabs will attempt to dig into the substrate to molt.
-HOWEVER if the substrate is kept bone dry, as some advocate, they will be unable to dig and will "give up."
+HOWEVER if the substrate is kept bone dry or is not deep enough, they will be unable to dig and will "give up."
 This is why many people say that their crabs "voluntarily" molt on top of the sand.
 I know this from experience because until a few years ago, I was also taught to "keep the air moist and the sand dry."
 I firmly believe it is the hermit crabs' nature to dig in to molt, and those people who's crabs "don't dig in" have probably been dug up repeatedly or have been prevented from molting naturally due to harsh pet store conditions.
 No one will admit to digging them up either because it's shameful -- we should let them do their thing the natural way.
 Since I've put about 6 inches of soft, moist sand into my isolation unit, I've had successful molts from pea-size all the way up to base-ball sized jumbos.
 That speaks for itself!
 So if you see your crab has been digging in the sand of the crab tank, give him his own little isolation unit to dig in.
 You'll be glad you did later, when he digs up to the surface with a beautiful new exoskeleton!

-Home Page Behavior & Aggression/Basic Care/Chirping/Convention Happenings/Sexing/FAQs/Food & Feeding/Happy Hermit Photo Album/Latest News/My Links/Molting/Nocturnal Behavior/Shells & Shell Pictures/Caribbean or Ecuadorian?/About Me
+Home Page/ Behavior & Aggression/Basic Care/Chirping/Convention Happenings/ Sexing/FAQs/Food & Feeding/My Links/Molting/Nocturnal Behavior/Shells & Shell Pictures/Species Identification/About Me

-©Christa Wilkin 2003
+©Christa Wilkin 2008